This topic introduces release channels, which provide Google Kubernetes Engine (GKE) best practices for versioning and upgrading your GKE clusters.

-When a minor version has accumulated cumulative usage and demonstrated stability in the Rapid channel, it is promoted to the Regular channel.
-Eventually, the minor version is promoted to the Stable channel, which only receives high-priority updates.
+When a version has accumulated cumulative usage and demonstrated stability in the Rapid channel, it is promoted to the Regular channel.
+Eventually, the version is promoted to the Stable channel, which only receives high-priority updates.
 Each promotion signals a graduating level of stability and production-readiness, based on observed performance of clusters running that version.

 Critical security patches are delivered to all release channels, to protect your clusters and Google's infrastructure.

 For more direct management of your cluster's control plane and node versions, you can choose to not enroll the cluster in a release channel (that is, "no channel") by specifying a static GKE version.
 However, we recommend that you enroll your cluster in a release channel as it automatically ensures security, performance, and stability.
 With release channels, you can also control the timing and scope of upgrades through maintenance windows and exclusions.